Minto Pyramid Principle by Barbara Minto explained

 By removing all irrelevant matters, the core takes front and centre and the user increases the potential to climb up the hierarchy.

-Advantages and disadvantages in using the McKinsey Pyramid Principle
+Advantages and disadvantages in using the Minto Pyramid Principle

 According to Barbara Minto, using the Minto Pyramid Principle offers several advantages compared to other writing structures:

 - More efficient writing because thoughts and ideas are organised in advance

 - It helps the reader because reading strategies have been incorporated into the text itself